ydeltastar/godot-scene-texture/README.md

 # SceneTexture - Icon/Thumbnail Generation

-A texture that uses a 3D scene to draw itself.
+A texture that uses a 3D scene to render itself.
 Generate icons and thumbnails directly from a scene and use them anywhere that accepts a regular texture resource.

 ![Use](docs/scene_texture_use.gif)